Rupee1111/Project/README.md

 # Project
-This is a weather forecasting project whic fetch data from api key
+Weather Forcast
+– Using Html css Javascript
+– This Project fetch data from api key and show exact temperature of area – Provide graphical representations of weather data, including temperature maps, precipitation charts, and wind flow diagrams.
+– create an intuitive and accessible user interface